alexislefebvre/symfony_bug_app_48792/README.md

 If we delete `src/Controller/DefaultController.php` or `@required` in `AbstractController` then it works again (as noted by the author of the original issue).

-It looks like `AnnotationReader::addGlobalIgnoredName('required')` is not called, so `@ignored` is not ignored, and it crashes.
+It looks like `AnnotationReader::addGlobalIgnoredName('required')` is not called, so `@required` is not ignored, and it crashes.

 ## Output